ZipLoRA: Any Subject in Any Style by Effectively Merging LoRAs: Introduction

 With the growing popularity of LoRA personalization, there have been attempts to merge LoRA weights, specifically by performing a linear combination of subject and style LoRAs, with variable coefficients~\cite{simo_lora}.
 This allows for a control over the ``strength'' of each LoRA, and users sometimes are able, through careful grid search and subjective human evaluation, to find a combination that allows for accurate portrayal of the subject under the specific style.
 This method lacks robustness across style and subject combinations, and is also incredibly time consuming.

-In our work, we propose \textit{\name{}}, a simple yet effective method to generate any subject in any style by cheaply merging independently trained LoRAs for subject and style.
+In this work, we propose \textit{\name{}}, a simple yet effective method to generate any subject in any style by cheaply merging independently trained LoRAs for subject and style.
+Note that since we aim to achieve custom stylization of a given subject, we focus specifically on merging two LoRAs (one for subject and one for style).
 Our approach works consistently on a wide variety of subject and style LoRAs without enforcing any restriction on the way these are trained.
 This allows users and artists to easily combine publicly available subject and style LoRAs of their choice. \name{} is hyperparameter-free, i.e. it does not require manual tuning of any hyperparameters or merger weights.

-Our approach takes advantage of the recently released Stable Diffusion XL (SDXL) model~\cite{Podell2023SDXLIL} and is based on three important observations. \textbf{(1)} SDXL exhibits strong style learning properties, comparable to results shown by StyleDrop~\cite{sohn2023styledrop} on Muse~\cite{chang2023muse}.
-Specifically, unlike previous versions of Stable Diffusion, SDXL is able to learn styles using just a single exemplar image by following a DreamBooth protocol~\cite{ruiz2023dreambooth} without any human feedback. \textbf{(2)} LoRA weights for different layers $\Delta W_i$ (where $i$ denotes the layer) are sparse. \textit{i.e.}, most of the elements in $\Delta W_i$ have very small magnitude, and have little effect on generation quality and fidelity. \textbf{(3)} Columns of the weight matrices of two independently trained LoRAs may have varying levels of ``alignment'' between each other, as measured by cosine similarity, for example.
+Our approach is based on two important observations. \textbf{(1)} LoRA weights for different layers $\Delta W_i$ (where $i$ denotes the layer) are sparse. \textit{i.e.}, most of the elements in $\Delta W_i$ have very small magnitude, and have little effect on generation quality and fidelity. \textbf{(2)} Columns of the weight matrices of two independently trained LoRAs may have varying levels of ``alignment'' between each other, as measured by cosine similarity, for example.
 We find that directly summing columns that are highly aligned degrades performance of the merged model.

 Based on these observations, we hypothesize that a method that operates akin to a zipper, aiming to reduce the quantity of similar-direction sums while preserving the content and style generation properties of the original LoRAs will yield more robust, higher-quality merges.
-Much like a zipper seamlessly joins two sides of a fabric, our proposed optimization-based approach finds a disjoint set of merger coefficients for blending the two LoRAs.
-This ensures that the merged LoRA adeptly captures both subject and style.
+Much like a zipper seamlessly joins two sides of a fabric, our proposed optimization-based approach finds a disjoint set of merger coefficients for blending the subject and style LoRAs, ensuring that the merge adeptly captures both subject and style.
 Our optimization process is lightweight and significantly improves the merging performance on challenging content-style combinations, where the two LoRAs are highly aligned.